sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 A predictable world rewards advanced planning and rigid plan execution.
 But a complex and uncertain world rewards an empirical cycle of trying, observing, and correcting.[^7]

-The current methods of managing IT investments seeks two broad goals[^8]:
+The current methods of managing IT investments seek two broad goals[^8]:

 1. Managing risks associated with IT investments
 2. Placing investments where there is benefits